Updated April 2021

 Is Delaware a Compact State for Nursing?

-Beginning January 19, 2018, Delaware is a participant state in the National Licensure Compact (NLS) for nursing.
+Delaware is a compact state for nursing.

 - Have graduated from a board-approved education program or have graduated from an international education program (approved by the authorized accrediting body in the applicable country and verified by an independent credentials review agency)